 The International Relations Department Undergraduate Group (IR DUG) is an organization consisting of IR concentrators and potential concentrators.
 The DUG is intended to be both a resource for students exploring the IR concentration and a means of organizing events of interest to IR concentrators or others interested in international relations.

-The IR DUG meets Thursdays at 7:00pm Wilson 204.
+The IR DUG spring '15 meeting schedule is coming soon.
+Stay tuned!
 For more information about the group and its activities, or to be added to the DUG listserv, please contact firstname.lastname@example.org

 DUG activities include: